Kuro (KURO) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Kuro Historical Price

-According to the latest data gathered on Kuro live price page, the current price of Kuro is 0USD.
-The circulating supply of Kuro(KURO) is 999.40M KURO , giving it a market capitalization of $7.93K.
+According to the latest data gathered on Kuro live price page, the current price of Kuro is 0.0000083USD.
+The circulating supply of Kuro(KURO) is 999.40M KURO , giving it a market capitalization of $8.29K.

 The Kuro Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of KURO based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.